jadecobra/python_tdd_exercises/source/functions/index.rst

 what is a function?
 #################################################################################

-A function_ is code that is callable_, this means I can write code to do something one time, and call the name of the for it to do that thing at a different time from when I write it.
+A function_ is code that is callable_, this means I can write code to do something one time, and call the name for it to do that thing at a different time from when I write it.

 functions_ can make code simpler, easier to read, test, reuse, maintain and improve - all the good things.